Sky Plc ditches British tag to expand into Europe

-In its new guise, Sky Plc will become Europe’s leading entertainment company with 20 million customers in Britain, Italy, Germany, Austria and Ireland, with a combined program budget of 4.6 billion pounds.
+In its new guise, Sky Plc will become Europe’s leading entertainment company with 20 million customers in Britain, Italy, Germany, Austria and Ireland, with a combined programme budget of 4.6 billion pounds.

 Britain’s dominant pay-TV provider agreed in June to buy Murdoch’s 57 percent stake in Sky Deutschland and all of Sky Italia to bulk up in the face of the toughest market conditions it had endured in 25 years at home.